ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Evaluation

 \subsubsection{Threats to Validity.}

 Based on Wohlin et al.~\cite{wohlin_experimentation_2012}, we identify potential threats to the validity of our experiment. \textit{Conclusion Validity.} Participants may subconsciously replicate elements from their original ORKG comparison.
 To reduce this risk, we did not inform them that the task was based on their previous work.
 Participants came from diverse research fields but worked on their own prior content, minimizing the impact of disciplinary differences while supporting broader generalizability. \textit{Internal Validity.} Participants may have been predisposed to emphasize the tool’s benefits in comparison to doing it without the tool, particularly ease and speed.
-As part of the participants were ORKG curators, their financial affiliation could have introduced a bias toward favorable feedback, given the tool's relevance to their ongoing work. \textit{Construct Validity.} To capture genuine reactions and difficulties, we applied the Think-Aloud Method~\cite{van_someren_think_1994}, encouraging participants to verbalize thoughts during each task.
-This helped ensure feedback reflected actual experiences with the tool. \textit{External Validity.} With only nine participants, generalizability is limited.
+As part of the participants were ORKG curators, their financial affiliation could have introduced a bias toward favorable feedback, given the tool's relevance to their ongoing work.
+Additionally, self-reported durations for prior comparison creation, collected in unobserved settings, are prone to imprecision, adding uncertainty when comparing to the objectively timed tool-based workflow. \textit{Construct Validity.} To capture genuine reactions and difficulties, we encouraged participants to comment on their experience during each task.
+This ensured feedback reflected their actual interactions with the tool. \textit{External Validity.} With only nine participants, generalizability is limited.
 Nonetheless, the range of disciplinary backgrounds offers insight into the tool’s broader applicability.
 Future evaluations should involve more diverse and numerous participants to strengthen external relevance.